Spring has arrived! We are thrilled for warmer weather, but with higher temperatures comes spring flooding and the chance of developing mold.

 We see two common reasons mold grows.

-- Humidifiers that are left running too long.
+- Humidifiers are left running too long.
 Keep your home between 30-50 percent humidity.

-- Poor drainage in landscaping and gutters.
+- Landscaping and gutters have poor drainage.
 This can cause water to flow toward the house instead of away.
 Water builds up next to the house and forms a wet, inviting place for mold to grow.

 10 Ways to Prevent Mold

 Here are some tips from the EPA and INTEK: